IamNator/Dash_Cam/README.md

 # Dashboard Camera Board
 This Board is designed to support both Audio and Video recording.
 It uses two cameras for its video feed (OV2710)  and the ICS-43432 for its audio recording.
 It also supports wifi and bluetooth.
+The media streams are stored on a microSD.

 [Documentation](https://docs.google.com/document/d/1LtWO_IcNbJ7sfWBFgHGUc6nKqhitYqpvLzOcLqV0Ibc/edit?usp=sharing)